richardzyx/node-microservice/README.md

 state. **Warning**: when having two or more servers, setting noAck to True will risk loosing message if one of the server that gets the messages goes offline.
 - if noAck = False: the queue will make sure the server get and finish the task with acknowledgements.
 Warning: if the server gets the tasks but fails to finish, the message will
-  - 1. Timeout as determined by messageTtl option
+  - 1. Timeout as determined by messageTtl option,
   - 2. If the server goes offline, the tasks will be requeued and sent to the next available server.

-*We recommend setting noAck to False to guarantee message delivery and avoid loosing message when multiple servers are online and working
+*We recommend setting noAck to False to guarantee message delivery and avoid loosing message when multiple servers are online and working.

 **Optional**:

 **messageTtl** (milliseconds) (must start a new queue if this option was just added, modified, or taken out)
-- Set Timeout for messages in the queue.
+- Set timeout for messages in the queue.
 This option has proven to be extremely helpful when the server goes offline and comes back and the messages are requeued.
 If the messageTtl is set to the same milliseconds as the client's timeout, the queue will make sure the server do not get timed out messages that the client no longer cares about.